aws/aws-sdk-php/docs/credentials.rst

 provided credentials.
 When the decorated credentials expire, the class will automatically invoke the credential provider to retrieve new credentials.

+``Aws\Credentials\RefreshableCredentials`` is a concrete implementation of ``Aws\Credentials\RefreshableCredentialsInterface``, which exposes a ``refresh()`` method on a credentials object.
+This method is invoked automatically when credentials are expired, but it may also be triggered manually to force credentials to refresh early.

 Memoizing Credentials
 ~~~~~~~~~~~~~~~~~~~~~